-- A dynamic programming parsing algorithm from the 1960's. - Exact parsing that is asymptically strong (cubic time, quadratic space).
-With respect to the length of the sentence and the number of non-terminals. - Goal.
-Get the most likely constituency parse tree for a sentence. - Works with PCFGs in Chomsky Normal Form.
+- A dynamic programming parsing algorithm that works with PCFGs in Chomsky Normal Form. - Goal.
+Get the most likely constituency parse tree for a sentence. - Asympotically strong: cubic time, quadratic space.

+With respect to the length of the sentence and the number of non-terminals.